 By his age-26 season, Campbell already had 5,000 yards and 45 touchdowns to his name.
 He was chasing Payton and looked well on his way to at least slating in behind him on the NFL all-time rushing leaderboard.

-Campbell’s running style might have ultimately been his downfall, though.
+That same running style may have ultimately been Campbell’s downfall.

 He played until he was 30 and recorded just two 1,000-yard rushing seasons from 1981-85.
 He finished with 9,407 career rushing yards.